 In Kuciemba v.
 State, 310 S.W.3d 460, 462 (Tex.Crim.App.
 2010), the court concluded that the prosecution must establish a “temporal link between the defendant’s intoxication and his driving.”
 In other words, the BAC test is a snapshot of the BAC level taken long after the time of driving which is the time that matters.

-Finding a DWI Attorney for Retrograde Extrapolation in Fort Worth, TX
+Retrograde Extrapolation Defense Lawyer in Fort Worth, Arlington, Grapevine, Keller, and Southlake, TX

 What is Retrograde Extrapolation in a Texas DWI Case?